-Right on cue, Paige came bounding down the stairs.
-She stopped near the bottom to find Chris and Piper glaring at each other in an apparent standoff.
-As though afraid she might worsen the situation by talking too loudly, she dropped her voice to a whisper.
-"Is something going on here?"
+Paige came bounding down the stairs, and she stopped near the bottom to find Chris and Piper glaring at each other.
+As though afraid she might worsen the situation by talking too loudly, she whispered, "Is something going on here?"

 "Yes," said Chris at the same time Piper replied just as vehemently, "No."

 Paige's head swung back and forth between the two of them.
 "So, which is it?"

 Chris ignored the question.
 "Good, you're here, Paige.
 Let's get Phoebe.
 I can fill you in on the way."